 The San Antonio (Alamo City) Chapter of Blacks In Government was formed in 1980.
 We are part of Region VI Council which has Chapters located in Arkansas, Louisiana, New Mexico, Oklahoma and Texas.
-San Antonio Chapter of Blacks In Government seeks to engage and advocate on behalf of city, county, state, federal and military African American Government workers.
+San Antonio Chapter of Blacks In Government seeks to engage and advocate on behalf of city, county, state, federal and military Government workers.

 The San Antonio Chapter is committed to promoting excellence in government through equity of opportunity.
 The broad organizational goals and objectives include advocating for diversity, developing and promoting programs, which will enhance ethnic pride, educational opportunities, and providing a non-partisan platform on major issues of local, regional, and national significance.
 San Antonio Chapter is strategically located within Southwest Texas corridor and cultivates a desire to succeed, stimulate personal development and professionalism, and continuously focuses on achievement of equality through opportunity.